 Each summer the faculty organize a number of research projects which are open to students.
-Some of these projects are part of the REU program, as described below.
-REU projects are open to off-campus students as well as HMC students.
+Applications from both HMCers and off-campus students are considered.

 The process of assigning students to summer research projects begins when students complete an application indicating their interests.
 Faculty then meet and assign students to each project.
 One spring colloquium session each year is devoted to presentations of upcoming summer research projects.

-Research Experience for Undergraduates, or REU, is a program funded by the National Science Foundation that supports undergraduate research in many academic areas.
-The REU program is open both to Harvey Mudd students and students from other schools.
+The NSF's Research Experience for Undergraduates programs, or REUs, are funded by the National Science Foundation and support undergraduate research in many academic areas.
+The HMC CISE REU is open both to Harvey Mudd students and students from other schools.
 The NSF requires that student participants be U.S. citizens or permanent residents who have not completed their undergraduate studies.